 Tips to Find Manuscript & Archival Collections

 These are just a selection of regional archival collections.
 Use Archives West to search for collections on specific people, organizations or topics located in manuscript collections across the Pacific Northwest (Alaska, Idaho, Montana, Oregon, Washington & Utah).
+Also check with local historical societies and museums.

 Research using manuscripts and archives is different from more typical library research.
 The unique nature of the material dictates that there are stricter security procedures -- users need to register, manuscript materials need to be requested, personal belongings are placed in lockers, photocopying is limited, etc. The following tips can help you when using the manuscript material in Special Collections: